 My company Savvy Apps is the leading mobile development agency in Washington, D.C.
 I also wrote a bestselling book on launching successful applications—App Savvy (O’Reilly)—and regularly speak about mobile applications.

 I founded Savvy Apps, to make life better…one app at a time.
-While we are based just outside of Washington, D.C., we serve global brands as well as cutting-edge companies Here are just a few of our accomplishments:
+While we are based just outside of Washington, D.C., we serve global brands as well as cutting-edge companies.
+Here are just a few of our accomplishments:

 - Editor’s Choice Award from Apple

-- 20+ featured apps across mobile platforms
+- 20+ featured apps across the major app platforms

 - Named as the Mid-Atlantic leader by Clutch